raiden-network/spec/smart_contracts.rst

     SL2 = min(RmaxP1, L2)

 We bound ``L2`` to ``RmaxP1`` in case old balance proofs are used.
-There are cases where old balance proofs can have a bigger ``L2`` amount than a later balance proof, if they contain expired locks that have been later removed from the merkle tree of pending transfers or contain claimable locked amounts that have been later claimed on-chain.
+There are cases where old balance proofs can have a bigger ``L2`` amount than a later balance proof, if they contain expired locks that have been later removed from the list of pending transfers or contain claimable locked amounts that have been later claimed on-chain.

 ::